cncf/landscapeapp/README.md

 - item:
   name: <entry name>
   homepage_url: <website for entry>
-  # url or filename if in hosted_logos folder.
-It's generally easier to have the landscape fetch an SVG by adding it's URL rather than saving it yourself in the hosted_logos folder, but if the logo changes at that URL the landscape build won't update automatically unless the logo file is deleted from cached_logos
+  # filename in hosted_logos folder.
+Put the svg file into the hosted_logos
+  folder and reference its name.
   logo: <logo for entry>
   crunchbase: <twitter for entry>
 ```